 Bachelor of Arts in Deaf Education

 The program is a cohort model with cohorts beginning each Fall semester.
-Practicum 1 (EHD 3941) and Practicum 3 (EHD 4270) will only be offered in Fall semesters while Practicum 2 (EHD 4940) will only be offered in the Spring.
-If you have any questions about this change please contact your advisor or the program faculty.
+Practicum 1 (EHD 3941) and Practicum 3 (EHD 4270) will only be offered in Fall semesters while Practicum 2 (EHD 4940), Reading Practicum (EHD 4942), and Internship (EHD 4944) will only be offered in the Spring.

 Admission to the Program: